videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/features/pubsub.md

          * In MainActivity.kt, we have set Meeting property.
          *
          * For Example: (MainActivity.kt)
-         * var meeting = VideoSDK.initMeeting(context, meetingId, ParticipantName, micEnabled, webcamEnabled,multiStream,paricipantId,customTrack)
+         * var meeting = VideoSDK.initMeeting(context, meetingId, ParticipantName, micEnabled, webcamEnabled,paricipantId,customTrack)
          * (this.application as MainApplication).meeting = meeting
         */